vaidashi/career-development-curriculum/module_two/outreach_and_networking.md

 Time: 60 minutes

-* Opening
+* Opening (5 mins)
-* Intro to outreach
+* Intro to outreach (15 mins)
-* Outreach practice
+* Outreach practice (10 mins)
-* Intro to networking
+* Intro to networking (10 mins)
-* Networking planning
+* Networking planning (10 mins)
-* Takeaways/Closing
+* Takeaways/Closing (5-10 mins)

 ### Objectives
-* Understand why cold outreach is effective for establishing professional relationships
+* Understand why outreach and networking are effective strategies for the job search
-* Implement strategies to contact mentors, alumni, and/or professional contacts who you'd like to meet
+* Create and implement strategies to contact mentors, alumni, or professional contacts who you'd like to meet
-* Build a sustainable and meaningful relationship with a mentor
+*

 ### Deliverable
-You'll be expected to give a synopsis of your cold outreach interactions following these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/cold_outreach_i_guidelines.md) via the [PD submissions repo](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions)
+Provide a plan for how you'll utilize outreach and networking during Module Three using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/outreach_networking_guidelines.md) via the [PD submissions repo](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions)

 ### Opening
-In the technology industry, moreso than in other industries, getting ahead in your career comes down to who you know.
-Establishing strong connections with those in the technology community starts while you're at Turing and will be a focal point of your job search.
+In the technology industry, even moreso than in other industries, getting ahead in your career comes down to **who you know.** Establishing strong connections with others in the technology community starts while you're at Turing and will be a focal point of your job search.

 In this session, we'll focus on how you can start building those relationships through utilizing the practices of outreach and networking.

-### The Why
-**Why should I reach out to mentors?**
-For one, they are already a part of your community here and can provide a wealth of knowledge to you not only on how to be successful at Turing but important information on entering the software industry.
-They also **want** you to reach out to them -- they've volunteered to be a part of the mentorship program.

-**Why cold outreach?
-Why can't mentors just be assigned to students?**
-First, we don't have the bandwidth to assign mentors.
-And even if we did, who's to say we'd create the best match for you?
-Learning how to reach out to others and create a network is an important skill for you to be successful in this industry, and it is also how you'll create the most meaningful relationships possible.
+### What This Looks Like

 **Discussion:**
 Show of hands of who in the class has reached out to mentors and who hasn't.